sc-voice/sc-voice/docs/en/490-examples-exceptions.md

 - Add example in https://github.com/sc-voice/scv-static/tree/main/src/examples in your selected language.
 - At pre-scheduled times, scv-static will run a new build and deploy any changes to https://sc-voice.github.io/scv-static.
 No action is required by the manager.
 - Post new examples in the current Voice development thread on D&D to inform other devs.
-- In case you want to run a new build manually, make sure you run `git pull` and `npm install` first.
+- In case you want to run a new build manually in scv-static, make sure you run `git pull` and `npm install` first.

 In order to bring new examples to Voice:
 - After they are properly added to scv-static, update content in Voice.